 Indicator name Incentivise Innovations Method of measurement Indicator progresses when any VIPS-prioritised innovations partner with a commercial-scale manufacturer that is committing to take a product to market.
 The indicator will count "products" as individual assets, i.e., two independent pipeline vaccine candidates for the same antigen or innovation will be counted as a progress of two.
-Analysis and interpretation VIPS-prioritised innovations are expected to be in early phased of product development during the 5.0 period and products may not enter the market until after 2025.
-In order to assess the impact of Gavi's incentivisation tools, commercial-scale manufacturers committing to taking a product to market may be the most effective proxy for market attractiveness.
-By counting individual vaccine candidate instead of general categories of innovations or products, the indicator will be able to track an estimated magnitude of impact of Gavi's incentivization for innovations.
-Strengths and limitations Strengths: Allows assessment of whether sufficient incentives are in place for manufacturers to invest in product development Limitations: Does not track further progress once a pipeline programme is initiated by a commercial-scale manufacturer Difficult to quantify causation that may be attributed to Gavi interventions Data source Market intelligence data: Gavi MS roadshows, Alliance partner industry engagements VIPS: TBD, pending Board decision on VIPS phase 2
+Analysis and interpretation VIPS-prioritised innovations are expected to be in early phased of product development during the 5.0 period and product and product and product and product to market attractive proxy for market attractiveness.
+By counting individual vaccine candidate instead of general categories of innovations or products, the indicator will be a track an estimated magnitude of impact of Gavi's incentivization for innovations.
+Strengths and limitations Strengths: • Allows assessment of whether sufficient incentives are in place for manufacturers to invest in product development Limitations: • Does not track further progress once a pipeline programme is initiated by a commercial-scale manufacturer • Difficult to quantify causation that may be attributed to Gavi interventions Data source Market intelligence data: Gavi MS roadshows, Alliance partner industry engagements VIPS: TBD, pending Board decision on VIPS phase 2